scrabbletank/farhome-rules/monstroustreasure.md

 #### Wand of Secrecy
 *Wondrous Item*

 A wand that emits black wisps of smoke.
-Roll 5 superior die, this wand has charges equal to the total success.
+Roll 5 Superior dice, this wand has charges equal to the total success.
 You can spend a charge to turn all mundane lights in a 6x6 tile area to dim light for 10 minutes, covering half as much area as bright light.
 Spending 2 charges gives you the effects of _Concealment_ for 10 minutes.

+#### Wand of Sorcerous Power
+*Wondrous Item*

+A wand made from gnarled wood, clasping a shining jewel in its pommel.
+Roll 2 Superior dice, this wand has charges equal to the total successes.
+On your turn you may spend 5 AP and a charge to give yourself the effects of the spell _Evocation_ for 1 minute.

 #### Wand of Sight
 *Wondrous Item*